AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/9c29a7ba-babd-4794-923e-f95f457ab152)

-Use the player posistion arrows by hovering your laser pointer over them and squeeze the trigger to press them.
+Use the player position arrows by hovering your laser pointer over them and squeeze the trigger to press them.

 📜░░**Question:** My hands or drum sticks are pointing the wrong way?